genuary2021/genuary2021.github.io/index.md

 * If you're short on time, you can try and work two prompts in a program that you use twice.
 The power of automation.

-# 31 DAYS, 31 PROGRAMS/ALGORITHMS/MACHINES/AUTOMATONS
+# 31 DAYS, 31 PROGRAMS / ALGORITHMS / MACHINES / AUTOMATONS